epam/ai-dial/docs/tutorials/interceptors.md

 ```

 AI DIAL Core manages chat completion requests from interceptors through the endpoint: `/openai/deployments/interceptor/chat/completions`.
 It uses the reserved deployment name `interceptor` to handle requests from all interceptors.
 Upon receiving a request, it identifies the next interceptor based on its [per-request API key](../Roles%20and%20Access%20Control/API%20Keys#per-request-keys).
 The final interceptor in the sequence is always the target deployment (application, model).

+## Interceptors SDK

+You can use [AI DIAL Interceptors Python SDK](https://github.com/epam/ai-dial-interceptors-sdk) to create your custom interceptors.
+Refer to [Examples](https://github.com/epam/ai-dial-interceptors-sdk/tree/development/aidial_interceptors_sdk/examples) for your reference.

 ## Configuration